jmomx/mrjohnmorrow.github.io/work.md

 My research is focused on economics and finance:

-1. [*An analysis of the market risk to participants in the Compound protocol*](https://gauntlet.network/reports/compound).
+1. [*An analysis of the market risk to participants in the Compound protocol*](https://scfab.github.io/2020/FAB2020_p5.pdf).
 Hsien-Tang Kao, Tarun Chitra, Rei Chiang, John Morrow.
 Presented at the [Third International Symposium on Foundations and Applications of Blockchain 2020](https://scfab.github.io/2020/index.html).
+We expanded on this in [a full report](https://gauntlet.network/reports/compound) that we published as well.
 2. [*Optimizing a Decentralized Data Market Protocol via Agent-Based Simulation.*](/papers/datamarket.pdf) Rei Chiang, Bharath Ramsundar, Tarun Chitra, and John Morrow.
 Presented at [Crypto Economics and Security Conference 2019](https://cesc.io/).

 ## Product Management